gopi-suvanam/gopi-suvanam.github.io/_posts/2023-04-30-Machine-Learning-in-JavaScript-using-Brainjs.md

 Overall, Brain.js can be used in any application that requires machine learning and can benefit from the ability to learn and adapt from data.

+Experiment in this notebook:[Decentralized ML Modeling Using Brain.js](/jsnb/#./examples/Decentralized-ML-Model-Storage.jsnb){: .jsnb-link}

 ### Code examples of Brain.js
 Here's a simple example of how to use a CDN to load Brain.js in browsers by loading the library from a CDN: